kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 #### 2.2.1.5.
 Show
 Create a graphviz DOT file for the selected part of the design and compile it to a graphics file (usually SVG or PostScript)[].
 ![](assets/show.png)

+# Day 2 - Timing libs, hierarchical vs flat synthesis and efficient flop coding styles
+## Sky130 Process Node
+The SKY130 is a mature 180nm-130nm hybrid technology originally developed internally by Cypress Semiconductor before being spun out into SkyWater Technology and made accessible to general industry.
+SkyWater and Google’s collaboration is now making this technology accessible to everyone![source: https://github.com/google/skywater-pdk]
+## Introduction to standard cell library
+As a part of SkyWater Open Source PDK, [multiple](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/foundry-provided.html) standard digital cell libraries are provided that cover a range of different use cases[source: https://github.com/google/skywater-pdk].
+In this workshop we will be using sky130_fd_sc_hd (high density) standard cell library to map our synthesized design with.

 Note: Some Yosys commands